top of page

 people whose actions have been determined to cause harm or who would themselves be harmful to

 society.
-How then can we, as a society, in good conscience, allow the Government to shrug off then the
+How, then, can we, as a society, in good conscience, allow the Government to shrug off the

-responsibility we, the People, gave it and give over to a private organization.
-Organizations not
+responsibility we, the People, gave it and give it over to private organizations?
+Organizations are not

 We need to close private camps, jails, and prisons and ensure that the Government remains responsible

-and accountable for the power that we, the People, have given it.
+and accountable for the power we, the People, have given it.

 Reduce the Prison-Industrial Complex